venkaiahmalli96/Airbnb-Data-Analysis-End-to-End-SQL-Neo4j-SSRS-Tableau-Project/README.md

 # Airbnb Data Analysis – End-to-End SQL, Neo4j, SSRS & Tableau Project
-  This project was completed as part of the “Data Storage Solutions for Data Analytics” module at Dublin Business School (Lecturer: Dr Anesu Nyabadza).
+  This project was completed as part of the “Data Storage Solutions for Data Analytics” module at Dublin Business School (Lecturer: Dr Anesu Nyabadza)
-   Developed by Venkaiah Malli
+   Developed by Venkaiah Malli.

 ## 📌 Project Overview
 This project showcases my skills as a **Data Analyst** by delivering a complete **end-to-end data analysis workflow** using an Airbnb dataset.